“You should be able to look wildlife sculpture in the eye and see life.” (Hamish Mackie)

 “It is close observation of my subject’s behaviour that really brings my pieces to life.
 I want to convey a sense of character, their spirit.
 This determines how I handle my material – in a loose fluid manner or in a tighter, more controlled way; with large sweeping strokes, or with smaller detail.
 A sculpture should have its own power.
 I want the viewer to feel an emotional response.”
 (Hamish Mackie)

 Born in 1973, Hamish Mackie grew up on a livestock farm in Cornwall, England.
 In the kitchen of the family farm, there still hangs his first bronze sculpture – a calf’s head he made at the age of 12 as a Christmas present for his father.
 He attended Radley College and Falmouth School of Art, before going on to study design at Kingston University.
 He began sculpting full time in 1996.

 Hamish has works in public and private collections around the world.
 His wildlife sculptures are cast in bronze or silver as limited editions, each signed, dated and numbered.
 Each sculpture takes on average four months to be sculpted, moulded and then cast into bronze using the lost wax method.
 It is a highly skilled, labour-intensive process.

 In 2007, Hamish built a studio in Oxfordshire, where he now lives and works with his wife Laura and their three daughters.
-Hamish has travelled to Antarctica, the Falkland Islands, South Georgia, Africa, United Arab Emirates, Australia and India to study his wildlife subjects and he often writes about these trips on his blog.
+He has travelled to Antarctica, the Falkland Islands, South Georgia, Africa, United Arab Emirates, Australia and India, as well as all over Europe, to study wildlife and he often writes about these trips on his blog.

 If you would like to contact Hamish to discuss a commission in silver or bronze or to make an appointment to visit his studio and view his wildlife sculptures, you can reach him on +44 (0) 7971 028 098 or +44 (0) 1608 737 859 – or use the contact form here.